mzahiruliman/EliteGhost-CTF-2023/README.md

 Hint: No hint.

-change the file extension from pss to png and you will get the flag:
+Change the file extension from pss to png and you will get the flag:
 ```
 EG{F0R3NS1CS_1S_FUN}
 ```